-Board succession planning is a key accountability of the Board.
-Each year, assisted by GSC, the Board examines the composition, skills, and tenure of our Board, including relative to our director skills matrix, to identify the skills and experience desired for prospective director candidates.
-This process is supported by formal processes, including our annual Board and director effectiveness evaluations.
+Board succession planning is a key responsibility of the Board.
+Each year, the Board, with the assistance of the GSC, reviews Board composition, skill, and tenure, including relative to our director skills matrix, to identify the skills and experience desired for potential director candidates.
+This process is supported by formal processes, including our annual Board and director effectiveness evaluation.
+In 2023, our director skills matrix was updated to reflect the range of skills and experience required by the Board.
+Our updated director skills matrix is set out at page 37.